Jakob-Bach/DS-Lab-2023/README.md

 This is the supervisor repo of the ["Data Science Laboratory Course"](https://dbis.ipd.kit.edu/3211_3244.php) at KIT in 2023.
 Students worked on two subtasks:

-- a practive competition from the platform [drivendata.org](https://www.drivendata.org/)
+1) a practice competition from the platform [drivendata.org](https://www.drivendata.org/)
-- one of two research tasks
+2) one of two research tasks:
+  a) active learning for SAT solving
+  b) meta-learning for encoder selection

 The repo provides files for preparing the datasets, some basic exploration, course-internal splitting, scoring, and demo submissions for that.
 Additionally, `Surveys/` contains exports of questionnaires (created with ILIAS `v7`) to evaluate the students' satisfication